 The avoidance-anxiety spiral

-Here's the paradox that makes financial avoidance so destructive: not looking doesn't reduce anxiety.
-It increases it.
+The paradox that makes financial avoidance so destructive: not looking doesn't reduce anxiety; it increases it.

 This isn't unique to people in poverty.
-The same cycle plays out at every income level.
-The executive who won't open her brokerage statements.
-The couple who haven't talked about money in three years.
-The freelancer who doesn't invoice consistently because seeing irregular income feels too stressful.
-Different contexts, same spiral.
+The same cycle plays out at every income level: the executive who won't open her brokerage statements, the couple who haven't talked about money in three years, the freelancer who doesn't invoice consistently because seeing irregular income feels too stressful.

 The pedometer study (and why it matters for your money)

-The pedometer didn't make walking easier.
-It didn't give people more time or better shoes.
-It just made their steps visible.
-And visibility alone was enough to change behavior.
+The pedometer didn't make walking easier or give people more time or better shoes.
+It just made their steps visible, and visibility alone was enough to change behavior.

 The financial parallel is direct.
-When you track your net worth -- when you see the actual number, written down, once a month -- you create the same measurement effect that made pedometer-wearers walk farther.
-You don't need more income.
-You don't need a financial advisor.
-You need a number you can see.
+When you track your net worth and see the actual number, written down, once a month, you create the same measurement effect that made pedometer-wearers walk farther.
+You don't need more income or a financial advisor; you need a number you can see.

 The person who checks their net worth on March 1st and sees $127,400 makes different decisions in March than the person who has no idea where they stand.
-Not dramatically different.
-Not heroically different.
-Just slightly, consistently different -- in the same way that someone who sees 4,200 steps at 3:00 PM takes the stairs instead of the elevator.
+The decisions aren't dramatically different, just slightly and consistently different, in the same way that someone who sees 4,200 steps at 3:00 PM takes the stairs instead of the elevator.

-This is the counterintuitive core of everything: seeing a bad number feels better than not knowing the number.
+The counterintuitive finding at the center of all this research: seeing a bad number feels better than not knowing the number.

 If your net worth dropped $8,000 last month because the market fell, seeing that number on your dashboard feels bad.
 But it feels specific.
 It feels bounded.
 You can look at it and think, "Okay, $8,000.
 That's the damage.
 The market dropped, my investments reflect that, and I know exactly where I stand."